 If a police officer is trying to determine your level of sobriety, they might also test your mental state.
 One test often used is asking you to recite the alphabet backwards.
 Again, this is a difficult test to do correctly even if you are sober, so it isn’t very accurate.
 If you fail a test that the police officer asks you to perform, this does not mean that your case is doomed.
 You still have a chance to prove your sobriety in court.

 Unlike for intoxication, there is no reliable test that can prove if you are under the influence of marijuana while driving or not.
 As a result, police officers must rely on inaccurate field tests to assess your level of sobriety.
 Even if you fail these tests, if you hire a good lawyer, you can most likely have the results of these tests argued or dismissed.
-If you have further questions, you can contact Ruane Attorneys for a free consultation here.
+If you have further questions, you should get in touch with an attorney.